Teach Me

 What can you eat on the lazy keto diet?

-The lazy keto diet encourages a low carbohydrate intake while allowing for more flexibility in food choices.
+The lazy keto diet encourages a low carb intake while allowing for more flexibility in food choices.
 The primary focus is reducing or eliminating refined sugars, grains, starchy vegetables and processed foods.

-Instead, the emphasis is on consuming whole foods such as:
+Instead, the emphasis is on consuming keto friendly, whole foods such as:

 • Healthy fats: Avocados, olive oil, coconut oil, nuts and seeds